bogdanmaciuca/st-cursor-anim/README.md

 ## Support
 For the time being i am pretty invested in this project and am willing to bring it to a usable and stable level.
 Will probably solve issues in a timely manner if my schedule allows me to do so.

-## TODO:
-- [ ] wait a few milliseconds before drawing (avoid situations where the cursor does fast consecutive moves)